 Our comprehensive academic program features a college preparatory curriculum designed specifically to improve educational results for the Servite student.
 As specialists in boys’ education, faculty use teaching strategies that address learning styles specific to boys.
 Servite's classes, faculty, and learning materials work together to create an environment where students can retain and apply information, explore interests and passions, and enjoy the learning process.
 Outcomes-focused learning methods, qualified and dedicated faculty and counseling staff, and rigorous honors and advanced placement offerings consistently result in superior standardized test scores (see below) and graduates accepted at the most reputable colleges in the country every year.

-With a student-teacher ratio of 24 to 1, students benefit from small class sizes.
+With a student-teacher ratio of 16 to 1, students benefit from small class sizes.
 Faculty are caring and knowledgeable professionals who help students develop the knowledge and skills to succeed in an increasingly interdependent, technology-based world, while developing the virtues of Faith-filled leaders.
 Teachers ensure students understand the content of every course and transition smoothly from one grade level to the next.
 Students are prepared for college through core, elective, honors, and advanced placement classes that teach them to think independently, logically, and creatively.